avital-vonage/blog/CI-CD/blog-post.md

       token: ${{ secrets.CI_REPOSITORY_ACCESS_TOKEN }}
 ```

 We need to explicitly set the token so that we can do things that the default token, `secrets.GITHUB_TOKEN`, doesn't have permissions for.
 In our case, we'll want to push a change to main without a code review, so we need a token with admin privileges.
-We set this token in Settings>Secrets.
+We set this token in Settings -> Secrets.

 TODO: no picture?